invap/rt-monitor-example-app/README.md

   </figcaption>
 </figure>

-From a general point of view, the component `main` implements the infinite control loop (through function `main`) which, after taking some initial actions like initialising some variables, painting the background of the LCD (functions `background` of component `ex_display`), and initializing the ADC (function `adc_init` of component `ex_adc`), proceeds to subsequently compute the average of 16 samples, read from the ADC (through function `sample` of component `ex_adc`) and then write the engineering value corresponding to that computation in numbers in the lower section of the screen (through `measure` of component `ex_display`) and as a vertical bar (akin to a VU meter) in the central part of the LCD (through `bat` of component `ex_display`).
+From a general point of view, the component `main` implements the infinite control loop (through function `main`) which, after taking some initial actions like initialising some variables, painting the background of the LCD (functions `background` of component `ex_display`), and initializing the ADC (function `adc_init` of component `ex_adc`), proceeds to subsequently compute the average of 16 samples, read from the ADC (through function `sample` of component `ex_adc`) and then write the engineering value corresponding to that computation in numbers in the lower section of the screen (through `measure` of component `ex_display`) and as a vertical bar (akin to a VU meter) in the central part of the LCD (through `bar` of component `ex_display`).

 Below we provide an explanation of the different implementations contained in this project.
 Notice that, as in the case of testing, the notion of *buggy* for the implementation experiencing bugs, and *patched* for the implementation correcting them, is relative to the formal properties we stated in the specification of the system we gave in Section [The software layer of the system as a structured sequential process](#the-software-layer-of-the-system-as-a-structured-sequential-process).